 Want to make a kids capsule wardrobe but not sure what and how many clothes you’ll need?
-Here’s a list of essential clothing for fall/winter and a printable kids capsule wardrobe checklist so you can be sure you have everything you need, and nothing you don’t.
+Here’s a list of essential clothing for all seasons and a printable checklist so you can be sure you have everything you need, and nothing you don’t.

 If you’re ready to jump right in, let’s start planning your kids’ fall/winter capsules!